Check out our new book! - The Gifts You Carry: Story of a Sacred Child and FASD

 Terminology

-Neurodiversity -Term coined Judy Singer (1998), highlighting human neurological functioning diversity.
-Neurodiversity refers to more than brain or neurocognitive functioning, but all neurological functioning.
+Neurodiversity -A term coined by Judy Singer (1998), highlighting human neurological functioning diversity.
+Neurodiversity encompasses more than brain or neurocognitive functioning; it includes all neurological functioning.
 Neurodiversity is a biological fact.

 Neurodivergent (ND) (noun or adj.)
-The term coined by Kassiane Asasumasu (2000) describes someone whose neurology functions in ways that diverge significantly from dominant societal standards of normal.
+The term, coined by Kassiane Asasumasu (2000), describes someone whose neurological functioning diverges significantly from dominant societal standards of normality.
 Neurodivergence, or the state of being neurodivergent, can be largely innate or acquired, or a combination of both.
 Not synonymous with Autistic.
-A person's neurological functioning that diverges in multiple ways can be multiplied neurodivergent.
+A person's neurological functioning that diverges in multiple ways can be multiply neurodivergent.

 Neurotypical (NT)) (noun or adj.) – Having a neurological or neurocognitive functioning style that falls within the dominant societal standards.
 Not synonymous with Allistic.

 Neurominority (noun or adj.) – A neurodivergent population that shares a similar form of neurodivergence.
 Some neurominorities include Autism, ADHD, dyslexia, FASD, and TBI.
-It is also possible to be neurodivergent without being a member of a neurominority group.
+It is also possible to be neurodivergent without belonging to a neurominority group.

 Neurodiverse - A group (not to describe individuals) where one or more members' neurological functioning differs substantially from others.
 The opposite is neurohomogenous.